 Polishing stones is one of the best ways to create a display piece out of your specimens.
-Most of us use a tumbler, others go ahead with a Dremel, but what if you want to polish a larger piece of stone?
+Most of us use a rock tumbler, others go ahead with a Dremel, but what if you want to polish a larger piece of stone?

 Good news!
 We’re going to break down how to polish large rocks step-by-step so that you can turn that great mineral specimen into an amazing display piece.